domagojk/scalable-arhitecture/README.md

 In short, the application should be created as a set of components, and the part of the application connecting them together should be as small as possible.

-Note that a term "component" (module) indicates an isolated part of the application.
-It's a broader concept than "React component".
+Note that a term "component" indicates an isolated part of the application (it's a broader concept than "React component").

 ```
                       c(reusability) * c(independence) * c(testability)